Great Places to Visit at Rutgers

 Nick Romanenko/Rutgers University

-The Global Piazza, is public courtyard within Rutgers-Newark’s newest building, the Honors Living-Learning Community, that opens this fall.
+The Global Piazza, is public courtyard within Rutgers-Newark’s Honors Living-Learning Community.
 How many words do you recognize among the large-scale signs in different languages that translate portions of the building’s name?

 Honor Ruth Bader Ginsburg